pillumina/robotics_pset2/README.md

 The code include each class component and the testbench for getting results.
 ### Prerequisites

-python3
+* python3
-numpy
+* numpy
-matplotlib
+* matplotlib

 ## Running the tests

 The code encapsulation has been done in testbench.py.
-Run the code in each section corresponding to problems those need some results. (e.g value and figure)
+Run the code in each section corresponding to problems those need some results. (e.g value and figures)

 ## Authors